frostace/Front-End-Notes/Language/Rust/readme.md

 # build + run
 cargo run

-# build without producing a binary and check for errors
+# build without producing a binary and check for errors in its compilation
 cargo check

-# update crates to the latest versions that fit cargo.toml
+# update crates to the latest versions that fit cargo.toml, which will ignore the Cargo.lock file
 cargo update

 # build documentation provided by all deps
 cargo doc --open

+# If we have multiple binary files out there, we can specify which file to run with
+cargo run --bin hello
 ```

 1. How does Rust figure out that the src files hadn't changed in `cargo build` / `cargo run`?